eoinmakers/bank-js/README.md

 - In `withdraw` implement similar functionality to deposit, however in this case deduct the debited amount from the balance.

 Wrote test for withdrawing 100 then 200 from an account with 1000, returned string has balance: 700.00.
-It is already green.
+It is already green as the borrowed code from `deposit` already implements this.

+- [ ] 3.1

+> As a Bank Manager,
+> So we don't go out of pocket,
+> I want withdrawals to only be allowed to occur if the customer has sufficient funds

+Wrote test for withdrawing 1500 from an account with 1000, string returned should say "Insufficient funds".

 <!-- Links -->